A Nation Cries

 It was a massive event.
 For every German I talked to, despite the amazing run of the national team, they were still not confident that Germany would win the World Cup.
 That was evident to me from the beginning of the game.
 I didn’t watch the first half of the match at all; instead I was watching the fans view the games on the big screen.
 In almost everyone’s eyes there was uncertainty about what would happen.
 I guess that is one of the beauties of soccer, you never really know exactly is going to happen.

 German fans cried and hugged.
 One crazy Italian fan egged on the German fans before police came in to separate him.
-But mostly fans stood in shock, or slumped down on the ground in disbelief that their run for the cup was over.

 I’ve actually never witnessed anything like that before where everyone around you was so completely despondent.
 It was a very powerful moment.